 </div>

-To display the above-defined template successfully, you will need to update the component file as well.
+To display the above-defined template successfully, you will need to update the app.component.ts

-file also contains an example of localization within the component (check the footerMessage
+file as well.
+This file not only contains required data, but also showcases an example of localization in the component (see footerMessage

 The app.component.ts